 Cons: Because of their popularity and ubiquity, there’s a risk of receiving imitation bulbs, which lack the performance of the genuine model.
 The problem has become so bad that the company itself has issued a warning on Amazon.
 Upon receipt, check to confirm Sylvania’s logo near its base for authenticity.

 Whether you’re a fan of the vintage aesthetic or your partner is, Seaside Village Vintage’s LED Edison Bulb four-pack gives you the classic look with the energy-saving, eco-hugging capabilities of the other bulbs on this list.

 Pros: With Edison bulbs, it’s all about the look, and these have it.
 Keyed into the color temperature of 2,700 Kelvin, these are markedly more yellow than the other, daylight-balanced bulbs on this list.
 But then again, the warm yellow color is what you want in an Edison bulb.
-We also liked the fact that these work with dimmer switches, allowing you to customize the brightness of their 60 watts for the perfect ambiance.
+We also liked the fact that these work with dimmer switches, allowing you to customize the brightness for the perfect ambiance.